GSA/digitalgov.gov/content/news/2023/06/2023-06-13-how-to-choose-the-right-metrics-for-your-intranet.md

 [Satisfaction metrics](https://digital.gov/2016/08/05/csat-nps-ces-3-easy-ways-to-measure-customer-experience-cx/) measure users' perceptions and experiences with your intranet.
 They include:

-* Survey results: Regular surveys can gauge user satisfaction, gather feedback, and identify areas for improvement.
+* **Survey results**: Regular surveys can gauge user satisfaction, gather feedback, and identify areas for improvement.
-* Feedback: Regular feedback collection can offer qualitative insights into user satisfaction and highlight potential issues.
+* **Feedback**: Regular feedback collection can offer qualitative insights into user satisfaction and highlight potential issues.
-* Customer loyalty score: A measure of how likely users are to recommend the intranet to their colleagues.
+* **Customer loyalty score**: A measure of how likely users are to recommend the intranet to their colleagues.
-* Customer effort score: A measure of how easy it is for users to complete tasks on the intranet.
+* **Customer effort score**: A measure of how easy it is for users to complete tasks on the intranet.

 Collecting and analyzing these metrics can ensure your intranet meets user expectations, contributing to higher satisfaction and engagement.
 [Common Metrics: Guidance, Best Practices, and Tools](https://digital.gov/2013/07/15/digital-metrics-for-federal-agencies/#part-1) is also worth a read.